MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 Cropping
 ========
-Users can use the brush-cropping icon in the sidebar to crop the matrix to a region of interest (see screenshot below).
-To crop, click the crop icon and then drag the cursor to define your region of interest.
-Once you stop dragging the matrix will crop to show only your selected region of interest.
-Cropping can be undone by clicking the undo button in the sidebar (which appears after cropping).
+Users can employ the Brush-Cropping icon in the sidebar to crop the matrix to a region of interest (see screenshot below).
+To Crop, click the crop icon and then drag the cursor to define your region of interest.
+Once you stop dragging, the matrix will crop to show only your selected region of interest.
+Cropping can be undone by clicking the Undo button in the sidebar (which appears after cropping).
 This can be useful for focusing in on a small region of your overall matrix.
 Cropping can be used in combination with the :ref:`download` to export a small region of the matrix or in combination with :ref:`Enrichrgram <enrichrgram>` to perform enrichment analysis on a subset of clustered genes.

 .. figure:: _static/brush_crop.png
   :width: 900px
   :align: center
   :alt: Brush Crop

   The above example shows the result of brush-cropping into a section of the heatmap.
-To brush crop, click the crop button (the active red icon in the sidebar on the left panel) and drag/brush your cursor over your area of interest.
-To undo cropping, click the undo button (circular arrow) on the right panel.
+To brush-crop, click the Crop button (the active red icon in the sidebar on the left panel) and drag/brush your cursor over your area of interest.
+To undo cropping, click the Undo button (circular arrow) on the right panel.

 .. _download:

 Download Icon
 =============
 Obtaining the underlying data from a visualization for re-use and re-analysis can be a tedious task.
 To facilitate this common task, Clustergrammer's sidebar has a download icon, shown below, that allows users to download the matrix of data in the visualization.
-The downloaded data reflects the current state of the matrix, e.g. filtering, cropping, and reordering will be reflected in the downloaded data.
+The downloaded data reflects the current state of the matrix; e.g. filtering, cropping, and reordering will be reflected in the downloaded data.

 .. figure:: _static/download_matrix.png
   :width: 175px
   :align: center
   :alt: Download Icon

-  Click the download icon in the sidebar to download a tab-separated file of the matrix in its current state.
+  Click the Download icon in the sidebar to download a tab-separated file of the matrix in its current state.

 .. _snapshot:

 Snapshot Icon
 =============
-The snapshot icon in the sidebar allows users to take a SVG or PNG snapshot of their visualization.
+The Snapshot icon in the sidebar allows users to take a SVG or PNG snapshot of their visualization.
 This snapshot will reflect the current state of the visualization (e.g. reordering, etc) as well as zooming and panning.

 .. figure:: _static/snapshot.png
   :width: 175px
   :align: center
   :alt: Snapshot

-  Click the snapshot icon in the sidebar to take a SVG or PNG snapshot of the matrix in its curent state (including reordering, etc).
+  Click the Snapshot icon in the sidebar to take a SVG or PNG snapshot of the matrix in its current state (including reordering, etc).

 .. _opacity:

 Opacity Slider
 ==============
-The opacity slider in the sidebar allows users to toggle the overall opacity levels of the heatmap.
+The Opacity slider in the sidebar allows users to toggle the overall opacity levels of the heatmap.
 Moving the slider to the left reduces the opacity, while moving to the right increases the opacity.
 This can be useful for working with 'dim' matrices that can occur as a result of outlier values.

 .. _search: